RimSort/RimSort/docs/wiki/Development Guide.md

 ### Setting up Python & dependencies

 - RimSort uses Python, and depends on several Python modules.
-You can install/view all of the above dependencies via `requirements.txt`.
+You can install/view most of the above dependencies via `requirements.txt`.
 You can install them all at once by executing the command at the project root:

   - `pip install -r requirements.txt`
-  - Note that `requirements.txt` includes a module that needs to be built manually, and requires that the project submodules are updated
+  - Note that `requirements.txt`

+- There are **steamfiles** and **SteamworksPy** dependencies can't be installed with just requirements.txt for various reasons

+  - See their respective sections for information on how to set them up.
+Alternatively, use `distribute.py` to do so automatically.
+By default the script will build RimSort, but it can be configured to enable or disable various steps including building.
+See `python distribute.py --help` for more info.

 - If you are using a Mac with an Apple M1/M2 CPU, the following instructions also work for i386, if you would rather use MacPorts over Homebrew or another method.
 Consider the following: